 SCOTLAND’S NO.1 INDEPENDENT DISPLAY COMPANY At Eastern Exhibition & Display we offer creative and practical solutions for any and all types of display.
 We supply both graphic and exhibition build solutions for both interior and exterior projects and support branding for any type of event.
 We aim to make our customers’ vision a reality and are renowned for delivering the best quality products on time, on budget, every time.

 Care Sourcer is the UK’s first comparison and matching site for care.
 Anyone can enter their care needs at caresourcer.com and find care providers who have immediate availability.
 This is in stark contrast to the current landscape of care, where despite their urgent need, people can often wait weeks or even months to find a care provider who can help.
 We believe that people deserve better and that we can help.Care Sourcer’s mission has the potential to be generation-defining and we’re growing rapidly; the plan is to grow to 100 by the year 2020 and we’ve been named as one of Insider’s top five startups to watch in Scotland.
 Come join us!
 We’re hiring for a number of roles - check out our current vacancies at https://www.caresourcer.com/jobs/.

 We’re Designit.
 We work with ambitious brands to create high-impact products, services, systems and spaces – that people love.

-FreeAgent is award-winning online accounting software that’s designed for the way small businesses work.
-More than 90,000 freelancers and small business owners use FreeAgent every day to track time against projects, raise invoices, file tax returns and just get on with the work they love - not the paperwork.
+FreeAgent is award-winning online accounting software that’s designed specifically for small businesses and freelancers.
+Over 100,000 small business owners and freelancers use FreeAgent to create invoices, track time against projects, file tax returns and get on with the work they love instead of the paperwork.